1 - Bootstrapping a new Django Rest Framework project

 A brief explanation of what we just did

-• import the necessary helper modules from Django that will be needed in creating this custom model.
+import the necessary helper modules from Django that will be needed in creating this custom model.

-• Given that we will have a select input later on in the profile section of the web application for users to indicate how they want to contribute to the project, we created a list of options that the backend should accept.
-And that is exactly what we did when we created CONTRIBUTOR_TYPE variable.
+Given that we will have a select input later on in the profile section of the web application for users to indicate how they want to contribute to the project, we created a list of options that the backend should accept.
+And that is exactly what we did when we created

-• We added the fields we need for now, because of this custom model we can now make changes to the user model easily anytime we want later on the project.
+is already available to us from Django, so technically we only need to add the extra fields we need to the new user modelWe added the fields we need for now, because of this custom model we can now make changes to the user model easily anytime we want later on the project.
 We can add more fields or remove fields without having any error

-The str method in a model is used to set the interactive name of the model.
+method in a model is used to set the interactive name of the model.
 For example, when we add this user as a foreign key in another model, we will see the username as the string to show us which user we are choosing rather than something like user:object(1)

-The option to add blank=true & null=true in all my fields is also not necessary. we are only doing this to avoid having to set default in some of the fields.
-More information can always be found in Django's official docs
+in all my fields is also not necessary. we are only doing this to avoid having to set default in some of the fields.
+More information can always be found in Django's official docsThat was a mouthful.
+So moving on ๐ช

 Register the custom user model

-We will like all our apps to show up in the admin panel provided to us by Django and so for that to happen we will need to register each app in the admin.py the file we have in each app folder ๐Ÿ›ต
+We will like all our apps to show up in the admin panel provided to us by Django and so for that to happen we will need to register each app in the admin.py

 Registration apps are very straightforward but for this particular model, we would like to be a bit extra to see the possible options available to us from Django